Understanding Your Insurance Buying Options

 Insurance agents — particularly independent ones — provide several compelling advantages that direct purchases can't match:

 Comprehensive comparison shopping: Independent agents do the legwork of gathering quotes from multiple insurers, including regional carriers you might not discover on your own.
-According to the Big "I" 2025 Market Share Report, independent agents wrote 61.5% of all property/casualty insurance premiums in the U.S. in 2024, reflecting sustained consumer trust in this channel.
-This saves time and often uncovers better rates.
+According to the Big "I" 2025 Market Share Report, independent agents wrote 61.5% of all U.S. property/casualty insurance premiums in 2024 — maintaining a five-year average of 61.3% — reflecting sustained consumer trust in this channel.
+Independent agents are especially dominant in commercial lines, where they hold an 87.2% market share, and have grown their personal lines share to 39% (up from 35.7% in 2020).

 Expert guidance: Agents assess your specific situation, identify potential coverage gaps, and recommend appropriate limits and deductibles.
 They explain complex policy language and help you understand what you're actually buying.
-This is especially valuable when considering options like insurance broker vs. buying direct.
+Understanding the difference between a broker and an agent can further help you choose the right professional.

 Claims advocacy: When filing claims, agents serve as your advocate with the insurance company.
 They guide you through documentation requirements, communicate with adjusters, and work to ensure fair settlements.
 Unlike direct channels — where you often face automated systems or lengthy phone queues — agents offer hands-on, personalized support that frequently leads to faster and more favorable outcomes.